3rd East Anglian Regiment

-The 3rd East Anglian Regiment (16th/44th Foot) was an infantry regiment of the British Army.
+The 3rd East Anglian Regiment (16th/44th Foot) was an infantry regiment of the British Army, formed as part of the short-lived East Anglian Brigade.

 History

 As a result of the 1957 Defence Review, the 1st Battalion, Bedfordshire and Hertfordshire Regiment and the 1st Battalion, Essex Regiment amalgamated on 2 June 1958 to form the 3rd East Anglian Regiment (16th/44th Foot).

 From its inception, the 3rd East Anglians were based in Dortmund, West Germany, the home of the Essex Regiment prior to amalgamation.
 In 1959, the regiment was posted to Malaya shortly before the state of emergency there was declared over.
 The regiment served with 28 Commonwealth Brigade until 1962, when it was posted to Northern Ireland.

 The regiment's brief existence came to an end when it amalgamated with three other battalions of the East Anglian Brigade on 1 September 1964, to form one of the new 'large' regiments, the Royal Anglian Regiment; The 3rd East Anglian Regiment became the 3rd Battalion (16th/44th Foot).